Mid-Twentieth Century Women Crime Writers

 Quoted by Edward Helmore for an article in The Guardian about Patricia Highsmith’s diaries, biographer Andrew Wilson notes:

-[Highsmith] had an obsession about detailing absolutely everything in her life, very much like Sylvia Plath.
+[Highsmith] had an obsession with detailing absolutely everything in her life, very much like Sylvia Plath.
 And she drew on [her] diaries for her novels, which explore the notion of obsession, guilt, and murder, and reject rationality and logic for the darker elements of human personality.

-Her diaries also reveal a deep interest in existentialists, Albert Camus and others according to Wilson, who goes on to describe Highsmith as a “lesbian who hated women, totally politically incorrect in many ways, and certainly not a poster girl for the feminist movement.”
+Her diaries also reveal a deep interest in existentialists, Albert Camus and others, according to Wilson, who goes on to describe Highsmith as a “lesbian who hated women, totally politically incorrect in many ways, and certainly not a poster girl for the feminist movement.”
 To make sure we really get it, he adds, “She could be a monstrous, violent and quite unpleasant woman.
 She hated black people, she hated Jews, and she hated women.”
 Her diaries and other individuals have verified all these attributes.

 Evelyn Piper